 Kevin grew up on a small farm in rural East Tennessee.
 He became a baptized believer when he was 13.
-Later on, Kevin attended Middle Tennessee State University, earning his A&P and private licenses, and his B.S. in Aerospace Maintenance Management.
+Later on, Kevin attended Middle Tennessee State University, earning his A&P mechanic and private pilot licenses, and his B.S. in Aerospace Maintenance Management.
 By the time he and Tasha had graduated college, they were engaged, and were married in July of 2006.
 He worked as an Aviation Maintenance Technician and became the Director of Maintenance at an aircraft charter company.
 Through opportunities given by the grace of God, he continued to earn his Inspection Authorization, multi-engine, instrument and commercial pilot ratings.

-Tasha also grew up in the same East Tennessee region, attending the same schools as Kevin.
+Tasha grew up in the same East Tennessee region, attending the same schools as Kevin.
 They enjoyed time together in the high school band.
 She grew up in a Christian home, but it took the passing of her grandmother to understand the true meaning of having the Lord Jesus as her Savior.
 She obtained an A.S. in biology from Roane State Community College and a B.A. in Anthropology from the University of Tennessee.
 After getting married, she worked as an executive assistant at a medical manufacturing facility.

 Kevin and Tasha began developing their love for cross-cultural missions by helping on short-term mission trips to the Dominican Republic and teaching English using the Bible in Costa Rica.
 Through a mentor at their church, Kevin learned of MAF.
-After a lot of divine intervention, the Spanns realized God was opening the door to MAF and they embraced the calling God gave them.
+After a lot of divine intervention, the Spanns realized God was opening the door to MAF, and they embraced the calling God gave them.